Breeders' Cup Champion, Sire of a Champion

 By Alan Porter

 A spectacular winner of the Breeders’ Cup Dirt Mile (G1), Tapizar is one of the best sons of the remarkable sire Tapit.
-Among the leading second-crop sires of 2017, Tapizar has sired sensational five-time Grade 1 winner Monomoy Girl, graded stakes-winning juvenile Solidify, stakes winners Tap It All, and Tip Tap Tapizar, as well as graded-placed American Pastime and Zartera.
+Among the leading second-crop sires of 2017, Tapizar has sired sensational five-time Grade 1 winner Monomoy Girl, graded stakes-winning juvenile Solidify, stakes winners Tap It All and Tip Tap Tapizar, and graded-placed American Pastime, Mr. Crow, and Zartera.

 Tapizar’s offspring will be free of Northern Dancer for four generations on the sire’s side of the pedigree, and Tapit has crossed well with a number of branches of that line.
-Monomoy Girl is out of a mare by Henny Hughes (by Hennessy) and Tip Tap Tapizar is out of a mare by Storm Cat, and Tapit has been exceptional over Storm Cat-line mares, getting 12 graded winners on the cross.
+Monomoy Girl is out of a mare by Henny Hughes (by Hennessy) and Tip Tap Tapizar is out of a mare by Hennessy’s sire Storm Cat; Tapit has been exceptional over Storm Cat-line mares, getting 12 graded winners on the cross.
 Virtually any branch of that sire line would appeal here.

 Tapit has two stakes winners, including Grade 1 winner Laragh, from daughters of El Prado, and a stakes winner out of a mare by that horse’s son Medaglia d’Oro, which also suggests daughters of Artie Schiller and Kitten’s Joy.
 Tapit has three stakes winners out of mares from Northern Dancer’s Danzig line, and Danzig son War Front could be intriguing here, duplicating Tapit’s dam and her three-quarter brother Rubiano.